-- Municipalities with assistance from the GRCA are encouraged to create a best management practice plan for ditch maintenance and construction. - Municipalities with assistance from the GRCA are encouraged to create a best management practice plan for addressing perched culverts and other road crossings.
+- Watershed municipalities with assistance from the GRCA are encouraged to create a best management practice plan for ditch maintenance and construction. - Watershed municipalities with assistance from the GRCA are encouraged to create a best management practice plan for addressing perched culverts and other road crossings.